Canon SX70 vs Leica SL2

 Studio photographers will appreciate that the Leica SL2 (unlike the SX70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the SX70 and the SL2 are recent models that are part of the current product line-up.
 The SX70 replaced the earlier Canon SX60 , while the SL2 followed on from the Leica SL (Typ 601).
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the SX70 and SL2 can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Leica SL2 Manual.

 So how do things add up?
 Is the Canon SX70 better than the Leica SL2 or vice versa?
 The listing below highlights the relative strengths of the two models.